Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ## January 20, 2022

 ### iOS AEPCore 3.4.0
-* New API - `MobileCore.clearUpdatedConfiguration()` - see API reference for more information.
+* Added support for a new API `clearUpdatedConfiguration()`, see Configuration API reference for more details.
 * Added support for optionally capturing event history on the device.
 * Added support for triggering rules engine conditions based on event history.